What is a COE:

 Relationship with NATO:

 There is no command and control relationship between COE-DAT and any of the other NATO organizations.
 The Centre acts as an advisory body to Allied Command Transformation (ACT) on terrorism and CT related issues.
 Relations with Allied Command Operations (ACO) are typically coordinated by ACT.
 Additionally, COE-DAT establishes relationships with numerous NATO bodies and Non-NATO Entities as well.

 Who we are:

-COE-DAT’s mission is to provide key decision-makers with realistic solutions to terrorism and CT challenges, in order to transform NATO and Nations of interest to meet future security challenges.
-COE-DAT is focused on NATOs three declared core tasks of collective defence, crisis management, and cooperative security by enhancing NATO’s awareness, capabilities, and engagement efforts.
-COE-DAT accomplishes this mission through our Programme Of Work (POW) which focuses on terrorism and CT-centric events at the strategic and operational level.
-Our core activities are education and training, doctrine and concept development, and contributions to the analysis and lessons learned process.
+COE-DAT’s mission is to provide key decision-makers with a comprehensive understanding to terrorism and CT challenges, in order to transform NATO and Nations of interest to meet future security challenges.
+This transformation is embedded into NATO’s three declared core task of collective defence, crisis management, and cooperative security.

 An internationally recognized and respected resource for Defence Against Terrorism expertise for NATO, the hub of a wide network of international military, government, non-government, industry and academic communities of interest.

 COE-DAT, within its capacity and typically through our Programme of Work , supports the Sponsoring Nations, NATO, Partners, Non-NATO entities, and other stakeholders in their Defence Against Terrorism and CT efforts with emphasis on military effectiveness and interoperability amongst assets, forces, and capabilities.